Bill of Lading: What It Is, Types, and Why It Matters

 What is a Bill of Lading?

-The bill of lading (BOL) is an important document that provides much-needed information for both the shipper and the carrier.
-This is a document that is also required by law in order to move any sort of freight shipments.
-Essentially, this is a receipt of services that acts as a contractual agreement between the freight carrier and the shipper.
+The bill of lading (BOL) is an important document that provides much-needed information for both you as the shipper and your carrier.
+This is a document that you are required by law to have in order to move any sort of freight shipments.
+Essentially, this is a receipt of services that acts as a contractual agreement between your freight carrier and you asthe shipper.

-This document is legally binding and provides both parties with the information needed to handle and invoice the freight shipment correctly.
+This document is legally binding and provides you and your carrier with the information needed to handle and invoice your freight shipment correctly.

 What is Contained on a Bill of Lading?